Petridou-Laboratory/cell-connectivity-networks/README.md

 1. Log file (showing changes done to links and labels)

 ### Functionalities:
-1. Create adjacency graph (Create graph: Load images and create graph)
+1. Create adjacency graph (Create graph: `Load images and create graph`)
-1. Option to add labels in Fiji (Add cell - Trace new cell outlining the boundaries with the Fiji polygon tool - making sure to not overlap an already existing label)
+1. Option to add labels in Fiji (`Add cell` - Trace new cell outlining the boundaries with the Fiji polygon tool - making sure to not overlap an already existing label)
-1. Option to toggle label mask overlay (Show overlay)
+1. Option to toggle label mask overlay (`Show overlay` checkbox)
-1. Possibility to edit the graphs: add missing edges or delete wrong edges from the GUI, note: do not use the ROI manager for this (Add edge, Delete edge)
+1. Possibility to edit the graphs: add missing edges or delete wrong edges from the GUI, note: do not use the ROI manager for this (`Add edge`, `Delete edge`)
-1. Possibility to upload a previously generated graph ROI file to re-edit (Load graph: Load images and graph).
+1. Possibility to upload a previously generated graph ROI file to re-edit (Load graph: `Load images and graph`).
-1. Saving of all output results in a defined directory (Save results (Links+Centroids+LabelMask+Graph)
+1. Saving of all output results in a defined directory (`Save results (Links+Centroids+LabelMask+Graph`)

 ### Minimal data
 The repository contains minimal data to validate the plugin: